 For the implementation of the co-ordination and registration procedures described below, the following arrangements apply:

-1) States registered to SAFIRE for a given category (COM2, COM3, COM4) of assignments (referred to as SAFIRE States henceforth) make mandatorily use of the appropriate utilities of the facility.
+1) States registered to SAFIRE for a given category (COM, NAV) of assignments (referred to as SAFIRE States henceforth) make mandatorily use of the appropriate utilities of the facility.
 Under normal conditions,, SAFIRE States are expected to execute their tasks exclusively on SAFIRE.

 2) States not registered to SAFIRE for a given category of assignments (referred to as non-SAFIRE States henceforth) should exchange co-ordination and registration messages as described in the following paragraph.